Brad Pitt’s Brother Doug And Sister Julie’s Feelings About Angelina Jolie

 “Brad casts a very big shadow.
 I made some decisions early on to just do what I do on my terms.
 I’m not sure you can even compete with where he is at.
 I am thrilled that I have had success in the business realm, the family realm, and the humanitarian realm.”

-Brad Pitt and Angelina Jolie’s fame has caused quite a few problems for Doug though, from punching a Paparazzi photographer for poking around his house and frightening his then 9-year-old daughter, to finding weird gifts from fans on the steps of his business.
+Brad Pitt and Angelina Jolie’s fame has caused quite a few problems for Doug though, from punching a Paparazzi photographer for poking around his house and frightening his then nine-year-old daughter, to finding weird gifts from fans on the steps of his business.
 One unknown soul left a bag containing occult books and a bloody table cloth.
 Doug called the police that time.

 Doug is a bit sheepish about punching the photographer in the face, but he felt protective of his daughter and says he doesn’t have to play nice like Brad Pitt does.